 This first protocol, shown left, has a Trigger IN inserted at the beginning of the protocol.
 This means the acquisition will be started by a change in signal level as the Axon polarization device activates the trigger, when it applies a polarization current to the cell.
-The protocol will run for the designated number of frames until the Trigger load the second protocol (named
+The protocol will run for the designated number of frames until the Trigger sequence.